adamacosta/lfs/extras/07-media-doc-utils.md

 If you wish to build `pandoc`, it requires a Haskell compiler, and `mdbook` requires `Rust`, as does `librsvg`.
 The recommended build order is to build everything else first, in order to have full-fledged documentation generators for `GDB` and the various other compilers, debuggers, and programming standard libraries in the next section, then come back to build `pandoc` and `mdbook`.

-Many libraries here may also require `CMake` to generate the `Makefile`, so you may want to head over the devtools section on build system and install `CMake` first, then come back.
+Many libraries here may also require `CMake` to generate the `Makefile`, so you may want to head over the devtools section on build systems and install `CMake` first, then come back.

 ## Fonts and typesetting